LewisDyer/StochasticGames/timelog.md

 Date | Duration | Summary
 ---- | -------- | -------
-06/12/20 | 1 hour | Read through POMDPs paper in more detail, took notes on aspects of POMDPs that would be relevant when designing Liar's Dice.
+06/12/20 | 2 hours | Read through POMDPs paper in more detail, took notes on aspects of POMDPs that would be relevant when designing Liar's Dice.
+Added notes on the mechanics of Liar's Dice, and ideas for potential opponents.